business-science/awesome-generative-ai/README.md

 # Courses

-## AI Bootcamp
+## 8-Week AI Bootcamp by Business Science

 We are launching a new Generative AI Bootcamp that covers end-to-end AI application development and deployment.
-[Find out more about our free training here.](https://learn.business-science.io/registration-ai-workshop-2)
+[Find out more about how to build AI with Python, and attend our free training session here.](https://learn.business-science.io/registration-ai-workshop-2)